allenai/dolma/configs/dolma-v1_5/decontamination/README.md

 ## Create decontamination bloom filter

-Okay I think every thing is ready for decon testing now.
+> Okay I think every thing is ready for decon testing now.
 The finalized ppl suite v3 is in `s3://ai2-llm/eval-data/perplexity/v3/`.
 And here is my proposed plan for decon testing if you agree and it's not too much compute.
 The following is the sequence of things to try.
 At each step if the document removal rate is >0.1% or so we back off to the next step and hope the remove rate is lower:
+>

-- Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + PPL Suite v2 (`s3://ai2-llm/eval-data/perplexity/v2/`) for full backwards compatibility.
+> - **Option 1** Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + PPL Suite v2 (`s3://ai2-llm/eval-data/perplexity/v2/`) for full backwards compatibility.
-- Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + PPL Suite v2-small (`s3://ai2-llm/eval-data/perplexity/v2_small/`) for at least full backwards for the in-loop metrics the model team was using.
+> - **Option 2** Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + PPL Suite v2-small (`s3://ai2-llm/eval-data/perplexity/v2_small/`) for at least full backwards for the in-loop metrics the model team was using.
-- Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + a subset of PPL Suite v2-small requested by Dirk and Iz (`s3://ai2-llm/eval-data/perplexity/v2_small/c4_en/`, `s3://ai2-llm/eval-data/perplexity/v2_small/pile/`, `s3://ai2-llm/eval-data/perplexity/v2_small/m2d2_s2orc/`, `s3://ai2-llm/eval-data/perplexity/v2_small/ice/`)
+> - **Option 3** Decon against PPL Suite v3 (`s3://ai2-llm/eval-data/perplexity/v3/`) + a subset of PPL Suite v2-small requested by Dirk and Iz (`s3://ai2-llm/eval-data/perplexity/v2_small/c4_en/`, `s3://ai2-llm/eval-data/perplexity/v2_small/pile/`, `s3://ai2-llm/eval-data/perplexity/v2_small/m2d2_s2orc/`, `s3://ai2-llm/eval-data/perplexity/v2_small/ice/`)
+>

-Let me know if you disagree with any of this or if there's any thing I can do to help run the decon trials!
+> Let me know if you disagree with any of this or if there's any thing I can do to help run the decon trials!

 ### Step 1: copy data locally